Programs and Services:

 - Based on each program participant’s specific needs and personal goals, Best Chance will provide information and referrals to a broad spectrum of housing, job opportunities, healthcare, mental health care, social service, family counseling, vocational training, substance use disorder programs and other highly effective service providers.

-- Best Chance provides backpacks, clothing, toiletries, time-management tools (pens, notepads and calendars), bus passes and other goods that will help the program recipients maintain their sense of human dignity and self-respect.
+- Best Chance provides backpacks, men’s and women’s clothing, toiletries, time-management tools (pens, notepads and calendars), bus passes and other goods that will help the program recipients maintain their sense of human dignity and self-respect.

 - Best Chance provides in-house coping skills and recovery programs.
 Additionally, our Peer Support Workers facilitate attendance at NA and AA meetings at sites convenient to the program participants.